dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 * If a value for the same key is set by the same or different configuration providers, the last value set on the key is the value used.
 * Hierarchical keys
   * Within the Configuration API, a colon separator (`:`) works on all platforms.
-  * In environment variables, a colon separator (`:`) may not work on all platforms.
-A double underscore (`__`) is supported by all platforms.
+  * In environment variables, a colon separator may not work on all platforms.
+A double underscore (`__`) is supported by all platforms and converted to a colon.
   * In Azure Key Vault, hierarchical keys use `--` (two dashes) as a separator.
+You must provide code to replace the dashes with a colon when the secrets are loaded into the app's configuration.

 Configuration values are strings.

 ## Security

+Adopt the following best practices:

-Never store passwords or other sensitive data in configuration provider code or in plain text configuration files.
-Don't use production secrets in development or test environments.
-Specify secrets outside of the project so that they can't be accidentally committed to a source code repository.
+* Never store passwords or other sensitive data in configuration provider code or in plain text configuration files.
+* Don't use production secrets in development or test environments.
+* Specify secrets outside of the project so that they can't be accidentally committed to a source code repository.

 Learn more about [how to use multiple environments](xref:fundamentals/environments) and managing the [safe storage of app secrets in development with the Secret Manager](xref:security/app-secrets) (includes advice on using environment variables to store sensitive data).
 The Secret Manager uses the File Configuration Provider to store user secrets in a JSON file on the local system.
 The File Configuration Provider is described later in this topic.